 Disclaimer: This page provides statistics from public court records for informational purposes only.
 This is not legal advice.
 Laws and penalties change — consult a licensed Virginia attorney and the Code of Virginia for current legal information.
 Past court outcomes do not predict future results.

 Drug possession is one of the most commonly charged offenses in Virginia — and one of the most likely to be dismissed.
-This page examines what two years of public court records reveal about how drug possession cases are actually resolved across the state, with particular relevance for first-time charges.
+This page examines what a full year of public court records reveal about how drug possession cases are actually resolved across the state, with particular relevance for first-time charges.

 Why Are Dismissal Rates So High?